sstojos/MIDI-PEDAL/README.md

 ![Application screenshot](/assets/images/screen-shot.png)

 ## Hardware requirements
-Application is designed to run on ESP32 S3 platform,  specifically for device with capacitive touch screen ESP32-8048S043C that can be purchased from aliexpress for less than 20$.
+Application is designed to run on ESP32 S3 platform, specifically for device with 4.3" capacitive touch screen ESP32-8048S043C with resolution of 800x480 that can be purchased from aliexpress for less than 20$.

+Specification of this device can be

 It supports bare bone 13 note midi pedal PD/3 hardware that can be purchased from thoman [here](https://www.thomann.de/gb/doepfer_mbp25_electronic_with_1_pedal.htm).